 By Sam Davis, BHS, CPT, FNS

 Boosting your metabolism is a great way to burn fat quickly and efficiently.
 It can give you energy to lose the extra weight and the motivation to keep it off.
-While you do not have control over the genetic factors that affect metabolism, there are a few easy ways you can help your body process calories to burn fat faster and then maintain that fat loss.
+You do not have control over the genetic factors that affect metabolism.
+However, there are a few easy ways you can help your body process calories to burn fat faster.
+Here’s how you can make sustainable changes to maintain that fat loss.

-It’s easy to blame weight gain on your metabolism (we’ve all been there), but in reality, a slow metabolism is not the actual cause of weight gain.
-Your metabolism does dictate your body’s energy needs, but how many calories you consume and how much physical activity you engage in determining how much weight you gain, or don’t gain.
+It’s easy to blame weight gain on your metabolism (we’ve all been there).
+But in reality, a slow metabolism is not the actual cause of weight gain.
+Your metabolism does dictate your body’s energy needs.
+With this in mind, consider how many calories you consume and your level of physical activity.
+These factors determine how much weight you gain, or don’t gain.

 Metabolism is the process by which your body converts what you eat and drink into energy.
-This chemical process breaks down the compounds you consume and converts them into energy for your normal bodily functions like breathing, muscle contraction, and hormone regulation, just to name a few.
+This chemical process breaks down the compounds you consume and converts them into energy.
+These things factor into your normal bodily functions like breathing, muscle contraction, and hormone regulation, just to name a few.